neurocompnerds/MosaiC-All/README.md

 3. /path/to/output/directory	(A location for the output files).

 5.2 Postfilter
-- Mosaic variants are identified among prefiltered pGoM variants using one or more mosaic variant calling tools
+- Mosaic variants are identified from prefiltered pGoM variants using one or more mosaic variant calling tools
 - Example script: MosaiC-ALL/postprocessing/pGoMpipeline.R

 Requirements: